Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 POKEMON 151 PROJECT

-Introduction:
+# `Introduction`

--A scalable, maintainable application that maps over and displays data in digestible cards
+## A scalable, maintainable application that maps over and displays data in digestible cards

--HTML/CSS is highly semantic, accessible and responsive for readers of all screen sizes and abilities
+`HTML/CSS is highly semantic, accessible and responsive for readers of all screen sizes and abilities`

--Right now, this displays Pokemon.
-One could easily scale this up to more than the original 151 Pokemon, or tweak it to any other data
+`Right now, this displays Pokemon.
+One could easily scale this up to more than the original 151 Pokemon, or tweak it to any other data`

--Persistent Dark/Light Mode preference is stored in localStorage and remembered across sessions
+`Persistent Dark/Light Mode preference is stored in localStorage and remembered across sessions`

--Options for alternate(shiny) sprites
+`Options for alternate(shiny) sprites`

--Code is highly modular, with components and utils files for different functions and sections
+`Code is highly modular, with components and utils files for different functions and sections`

 Requirements:
 For development, you will only need Node.js installed on your environement.
 And please use the appropriate Editorconfig plugin for your Editor (not mandatory).